Buying a business or franchise is a major financial decision, so understanding all the costs involved beyond just the asking price is critical.

 How many hours are you prepared to work?

-Another cost worth considering is the cost of your time, says Geoff.
-“If you’re not prepared to work a 50-60 hour week, then don’t even consider buying your own business.
-You hear stories of people running their own business part-time from home, but these businesses are the exception rather than the rule”.
+Another cost worth considering is the cost of your time.
+It is often said that if you’re not prepared to work a 50-60 hour week, then don’t even consider buying your own business.
+You do hear stories of people running their own business part-time from home, but these businesses are the exception rather than the rule.

 Wondering what questions to ask when buying a business?
 Check out our top questions to discover if a business opportunity is right for you.